The Scale Institute recognises and honours the traditional custodians of the lands on which we live and work

 Ben is the author of Solve Problems That Matter - a 90-day program helping to take a human-centred approach to design, build, and launch a social enterprise idea - and build momentum while looking after your wellbeing.
 He is also the cofounder of the Sydney Design Thinking meetup, a founding board member and treasurer of the Social Enterprise Council of NSW & ACT (SECNA), and a Social Entrepreneur-in-Residence at Centre for Social Impact/UNSW Business School.

-Carli Leimbach
+Carli Liembach

 Carli is a Lead Facilitator, Learning Designer and Creative Strategic Consultant.
 She has worked across South Africa, Europe, North America and Australia helping organisations develop a wide range of innovation processes.